agni-datta/csLaTeX/cstufte/README.md

 - The Tufte margin layout is set via `geometry` with fixed parameters.
 Any subsequent call to `\geometry{…}` or loading of a geometry package with different parameters will destroy the margin column.
 If you need to adjust margins, pass the change through `cstufte`‘s own options or patch the package.
 - Side-citations via `\cite` produce output only in the margin: there is no in-text number.
 If you also want in-text citation numbers, use `\footcite` from `biblatex` for those entries.
-- The `nicefonts` option requires both `baskervaldx` and `biolinum` packages to be installed.
-If either is missing, the package will error at font loading time.
+- The `nicefonts` option requires `baskervaldx`, `biolinum`, and `inconsolata` to be installed.
+A missing font causes an error at font-loading time.
 - `\danger` uses a fixed-width margin box.
 If used inside a theorem environment or a box environment that has its own margin handling, the symbol may overflow or misalign.
 Place it at the outermost level of the text body when possible.

 ### License